 Filing Your FAFSA: Easy as 1, 2, 3

-Your Federal Student Aid ID is a unique number assigned to you through the U.S. Department
+Your Federal Student Aid ID is a username and password that lets you see your FAFSA

 Create your new FSA ID »

 The FAFSA is free and available online at StudentAid.gov.
 You can turn it in any time after Oct.
 1 each year you want aid.
 As you do your FAFSA, take the time to read all instructions carefully and be as accurate as possible.
 The FAFSA is needed for most types of aid that we offer.
 The school code is 003448.

 Incoming transfer students for the spring or summer semesters must add our school code 003448 to their FAFSA, so that we can receive the FAFSA results.

 We regularly communicate with you about your financial aid status through Self Service Carolina (SSC) and UofSC email.
 Please check both often.
 Sometimes more information or action is needed before we can award you.

 To see if anything is needed, follow these steps:

 - Select Eligibility.
 This tab shows both the satisfied and unsatisfied requirements.